 For SAP SuccessFactors sender adapters, you can also, for example, select a scheduler to specify that the adapter reads data from the SAP SuccessFactors (sender) system at certain time intervals.

 SAP SuccessFactors integration doesn’t need to be hard.
-For those looking to utilize this cloud solution with an existing on-premise SAP ERP HCM system, this blog should prove helpful as it provides a look at the technical landscape of an integration and the adapters used to view the SAP SuccessFactors UI.
+For those looking to utilize this cloud solution with an existing on-premise SAP ERP HCM system, this blog post should prove helpful as it provides a look at the technical landscape of an integration and the adapters used to view the SAP SuccessFactors UI.

 If you’re interested to learn more about the integration of SAP SuccessFactors with other applications using SAP Cloud Platform Integration, check out the following E-Bite from SAP PRESS: Integrating SAP SuccessFactors with SAP Cloud Platform Integration (SAP HCI).
 Also be sure to check out how to integrate SAP SuccessFactors Employee Central with SAP S/4HANA.